otaviojava/jcassandra-book/04-cql.md

 index_name :: = re ('[a-zA-Z_0-9] +')
 ```

-For example, to perform a search for the year field, `year`, in the column family of authors it is possible to execute the following command:
+For example, to perform a search for the year field, year, in the column family of authors it is possible to execute the following command:

 ```sql
 CREATE INDEX year_index ON library.author (year);